July 12, 2012

-The 13th in a series of articles about the Road to AIDS 2012, a 17-city tour that seeks to define the state of the U.S. epidemic and that leads up to the International AIDS Conference in Washington, D.C., in July 2012.
-The 12th installment reported on the Philadelphia meeting.
+The 15th in a series of articles about the Road to AIDS 2012, a 17-city tour that seeks to define the state of the U.S. epidemic and that leads up to the International AIDS Conference in Washington, D.C., in July 2012.
+The 14th installment reported on the Dallas meeting.

 The entire Road to AIDS 2012 tour is a joint effort between the Washington, D.C.-based Community Education Group, the Urban Coalition for HIV/AIDS Prevention Services, pharmaceutical company Merck and AIDS 2012.
 The Road to AIDS 2012 will seek community input in cities across the country.
 That input will be shared at AIDS 2012 in Washington, D.C., when the International AIDS Conference is on American soil for the first time in more than 20 years.

-Tamara E. Holmes is a Washington, D.C.-based journalist who writes frequently about health and wellness.
+Tamara E. Holmes is a Washington, D.C.-based journalist who writes frequently about emotional health and wellness.

 No comments have been made.

 |Please note: Knowledge about HIV changes rapidly.
 Note the date of this summary's publication, and before treating patients or employing any therapies described in these materials, verify all information independently.
 If you are a patient, please consult a doctor or other medical professional before acting on any of the information presented in this summary.
 For a complete listing of our most recent conference coverage, click here.|